ofbennett/nhs-prescribing-etl-pipeline/README.md

 Finally, a free and open source API called [Postcodes.io](https://postcodes.io) was used to obtain latitude and longitude coordinates (as well as other location metadata) of the GP practices in the dataset to make plotting them easier.

+Before building the ETL pipeline and the web app I carried out an early stage data exploration of all these datasets in a Jupyter notebook.
+I was able to better understand what each contained and learned about their specific quirks.
+The exploration is documented in this [notebook](./resources/explore_data.ipynb).

 ## The Data Warehouse Schema

 The schema used in the data warehouse is demonstrated in this diagram: